-Christopher Dickey, the award-winning author, editor, and foreign correspondent was known as a reporter’s reporter.
+Christopher Dickey, the award-winning author, editor, and foreign correspondent, was known as a reporter’s reporter.
 Relentlessly curious, thoroughly urbane, and fluent in multiple languages, Dickey had an uncanny way of discovering how the levers of power worked—and then holding accountable those who pulled them.
 At the time of his sudden death of a heart attack in July 2020, he had worked at the highest levels of journalism for almost five decades—traveling to more than 30 countries for outlets including the Washington Post, Newsweek and NBC News.
 Along the way, he authored seven books and appeared countless times on television news programs.
 He strongly believed in the power of multimedia storytelling.
 His path to journalism, in fact, started behind a camera.
-He received a graduate degree in documentary filmmaking from Boston University before applying for his first job at the Washington Post.
+He received a graduate degree in documentary filmmaking from Boston University before landing his first job at the Washington Post.
 Even as his career shifted toward writing, Dickey retained his passion for photography.
-He never left home without a camera around his neck, or in his pocket.
-This exhibit focuses on his eye as a reporter and what that aesthetic meant for his writing, reporting, and photography.
+He never left home without a camera around his neck or in his pocket.
+This panel will focus on his photography and how his aesthetic defined reporting and writing.
+Join former editor of Newsweek Mark Whitaker, journalist Barbie Latza Nadeau, photographer Peter Turnley, and CNN political analyst John Avlon as they bring to life a trailblazer in the world of journalism.